Probation Information

 Probation officers assess the needs of the defendant and monitor the compliance of their terms of probation, as determined by the court.
 Conditions of probation can include paying restitution, alcohol and mental health assessments, counseling and community service.
 Defendants are assigned to a probation officer who will supervise the conditions of their probation and provide assistance in complying with those conditions.
 The standard rules of probation are provided for your convenience, but you are urged to remember that these are the standard conditions and the judge may impose additional conditions.

-- Probationer must notify the clerk of court and the probation officer of any change in probationer’s place of residence.
+2. Probationer must notify the Clerk of Court and the Probation Department of any change in probationer’s place of residence or contact information, including phone numbers.

-- Probationer agrees to submit to urinalysis, breathalyzer or blood test when requested to do so by the Tiffin Municipal Court probation officer.
+5. Probationer agrees to submit to urinalysis, breathalyzer or blood test when requested to do so by the Probation Department and/or Judge of the Municipal Court.

-- Probationer may not operate a motor vehicle unless he/she has a valid operator’s license and current proof of financial responsibility.
+6. Probationer may not operate a motor vehicle unless he/she has a valid operator’s license and current proof of insurance.

-- Probationer may not possess, use, distribute or have under his/her control any illegal drugs, narcotics, or other controlled substances or instruments for administering them except on the prescription of a licensed physician.
+7. Probationer may not possess, use, distribute or have under his/her control any illegal drugs, narcotics, controlled substances or instruments/paraphernalia except as prescribed by a licensed physician.

-- Probationer must pay his/her fines and costs as ordered by the court.
+8. Probationer must pay his/her fines/costs, probation supervision fees, and restitution as ordered by the Probation Department and/or Judge of the Municipal Court.

-- Probationer must report to the appropriate jail to serve his/her sentence on the date and time as ordered by the court.
+10. Probationer must report to the required jail to serve his/her sentence oon the date and time as ordered by the Probation Department and/or Judge of the Municipal Court.

 Defendants on probation are required to meet with their probation officer on the assigned date and time.
 Failure to report may result in a violation of probation.